 Total Suspended Solids (TSS) is a quantification of concentrations of suspended sediment and other particulates in water.
-Suspended solids in lakes include both organic material, such as algal cells and other microorganisms, and inorganic particulate matter, such as silt, clay, and other particles.
-Algae, other organisms, and smaller particles are usually the main source of TSS in lakes and reservoirs, while suspended silts, clays, and coarser particles play a larger role in stream or groundwater samples.
+Suspended solids in lakes include both organic material, such as algal cells and other microorganisms, and inorganic particulate matter, such as silt and clay particles.
+Algae and other organisms appear to be the main source of TSS in the open waters, while suspended silts and clays appear to be the primary suspended solids in stream or groundwater samples.
 Volatile Suspended Solids (VSS) is a measure of the amount of particulate organic material that is present in water.
-Suspended solids in the water can indirectly impact chl α concentrations by reducing the opportunity for algae to photosynthesize.
+Suspended solids in the water can indirectly impact chl $\alpha$ concentrations by reducing the opportunity for algae to photosynthesize.